ibrahimkaratoprak/ibrahimkaratoprak/README.md

-- 👋 Hi, I’m @ibrahimkaratoprak
+- 👋 Hi, I’m Ibrahim.
-- 👀 I’m interested in Backend Developer
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Java,Sql
+- 🌱 I’m currently learning Java,Sql.
-- 📫 How to reach me linkedin.com/in/ibrahimkaratoprak
+- 📫 linkedin.com/in/ibrahimkaratoprak

 <!---
 ibrahimkaratoprak/ibrahimkaratoprak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.